A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

 with the sum over all particles $N_{\textrm{cell}}$ in a cell.

-Figs.\ \ref{fig:equilibriumBox:Sigma}, \ref{fig:equilibriumBox:ParticleNumber}, \ref{fig:equilibriumBox:FieldDistribution}, \ref{fig:equilibriumBox:fluctuationsCreation}, \ref{fig:equilibriumBox:spectrumKineticEnergy} and \ref{fig:equilibriumBox:spectrumQuarks} show the results of the described simulation.
-Over the whole simulation time, the total energy and momentum stays constant, while the particle number and the scalar mean field show thermal fluctuations around a stable mean value.
-Fig.\ \ref{fig:equilibriumBox:ParticleNumber} shows the total particle number, Figure \ref{fig:equilibriumBox:Sigma} the mean field.
-Field and particles are coupled via the chemical processes (\ref{eq:chemicalprocess}) and (\ref{eq:chemicalprocess2}) and exchange energy and momentum, leading to fluctuations in both local energy densities and their total energy.
-Fig.\ \ref{fig:equilibriumBox:FieldDistribution} represents the scalar field distribution, showing a stable Gaussian distribution.
-For a thermal field this is the expected result, similar to the Langevin result (\ref{eq:dissipationFluctuationOscillator}).
-The width of the Gaussian shows small thermal fluctuations over time, and the mean value drifts with the mean value shown in (\ref{fig:equilibriumBox:Sigma}).
+Figs.\ \ref{fig:equilibriumBox:TotalEnergy}- \ref{fig:equilibriumBox:spectrumQuarks} show the results of the described simulation.
+Over the whole simulation time, the total energy and momentum stays constant, cf.\ Fig. \ref{fig:equilibriumBox:TotalEnergy}, while the particle number and the scalar mean field show thermal fluctuations around a stable mean value.
+Fig.\ \ref{fig:equilibriumBox:ParticleNumber} shows the total particle number which fluctuates around a mean value.
+Field and particles are coupled via chemical processes and exchange energy and momentum, leading to fluctuations in both local energy densities and their total energy, as shown in Fig.\ \ref{fig:equilibriumBox:TotalEnergy}.
+Any particle-annihilation process increases the energy of the field, any decay of field modes leads to an increase of the particle number.
+All fluctuations caused by these interactions lead to a strong (negative) correlation between the particle number and the mean field.
+Overall, the total energy of the system is conserved and shows only numerical fluctuations.

+Fig.\ \ref{fig:equilibriumBox:FieldDistribution} represents the scalar-field distribution, showing a stable Gaussian distribution.
+For a thermal field this is the expected behavior, similar to the Langevin result (\ref{eq:dissipationFluctuationOscillator}).
+The width of the Gaussian shows small thermal fluctuations over time, additionally does the mean-value drift as a global fluctuation.